 In order to achieve a flat excitation profile, hard RF pulses with the shortest possible duration should be used.
-This 51 requires using the maximum possible RF amplitude and choosing the duration of the RF pulse to be that required to 52 achieve the highest flip angle desired.
-This introduces a practical upper limit of the maximum flip angle that can be 53 achieved.
-Therefore, optimization of a RUFIS VFA T1-mapping protocol has to consider a series of linked constraints.
-54 First, given a readout bandwidth the maximum excitation pulse width is limited to maintain an acceptable excitation 55 profile; here we chose a limit of $\tau{rf} \cdot rBW < 0.5$ which results in the excitation flip angle at the edge of the FoV falling 56 to 63% of the prescribed flip angle.
+This requires using the maximum possible RF amplitude and choosing the duration of the RF pulse to be that required to achieve the highest flip angle desired.
+This introduces a practical upper limit of the maximum flip-angle that can be achieved.
+Therefore, optimization of a RUFIS VFA T_1 -mapping protocol has to consider a series of linked constraints.
+First, given a readout bandwidth the maximum excitation pulse width is limited to maintain an acceptable excitation profile; here we chose a limit of $\tau{rf} \cdot rBW < 0.5$ which results in the excitation flip-angle at the edge of the FoV falling to 63% of the prescribed flip-angle.
 The chosen bandwidth will also determine the TR.
-The optimal flip angle sampling 57 scheme in a VFA acquisition depends on the TR of the acquisition and the T_1 for which it is optimised [16].
-With T_1 58 fixed, the optimal flip angles decrease with shorter TR.
-At the same time, a shorter TR, resulting from higher bandwidth, 59 will also result in a shorter pulse width, and thus lower achievable flip angles.
-Tests on our scanner revealed that the 60 pulse-width is the main limiting factor, and only at low bandwidths, here ± 7.8 kHz can flip angles close to the optimal 61 be achieved.
-However, the flip angle limitations might be different for different MR systems as they depend on the RF 62 amplifier, coils and SAR constraints.
-63
+The optimal flip angle sampling scheme in a VFA acquisition depends on the TR of the acquisition and the T_1 for which it is optimised [16].
+With T_1 fixed, the optimal flip angles decrease with shorter TR.
+At the same time, a shorter TR, resulting from higher bandwidth, will also result in a shorter pulse width, and thus lower achievable flip angles.
+Tests on our scanner revealed that the pulse-width is the main limiting factor, and only at low bandwidths, here ± 7.8 kHz can flip angles close to the optimal be achieved.
+However, the flip angle limitations might be different for different MR systems as it depends on the RF amplifier, coils and SAR constraints.

-${64}$ 2.2 | Theory - B+1 mapping with RUFIS
+2.2 | Theory - B_1^+ -mapping with RUFIS

-The proposed B_1^+ mapping method uses a composite preparation pulse with different flip angles prior to a RUFIS readout to saturate the magnetisation proportional to the total flip angle, see figure 1B.
+The proposed B_1^+ mapping method uses a composite preparation pulse with different flip angles prior to a RUFIS readout to saturate the magnetisation proportional to the total flip angle.
 We hereafter refer to this technique as SIMBA (Silent Magnetisation prepared B_1^+ Acquisition).
 To enable magnetisation preparation, the RUFIS readout is divided into segments with N spokes per segment.
-A series of n RF pulses with the same phase, flip angle α{SAT} , and short inter-pulse spacing are applied as a preparation, acting as one composite pulse with effective flip angle $n \cdot \alpha{SAT}$.
-The transverse magnetisation after preparation is spoiled using a spoiling gradient, resulting in an initial longitudinal
+A series of n RF pulses with the same phase, flip angle α_1 , and short inter-pulse spacing are applied as a preparation, acting as one composite pulse with effective flip angle $n \cdot \alpha_1$.
+The transverse magnetisation after preparation is spoiled using a spoiling gradient, resulting in an initial longitudinal magnetisation before readout given by $\tilde{M}0 = \rho \cdot \cos(n\alpha_1)$.
+To produce a B_1^+ -mapping technique that is consistent with the RUFIS readout, ultra-short RF pulses are used in the preparation.
+Using similar pulses in the preparation as in the readout enables characterization of potential errors in the RF pulse shape, which would result in a global, non-spatial, B_1^+ error.